shahar-batito/ToDo-List/README.md

 Delete Task: Remove a task using its ID.

-**for assigned_user_id i used a default value, as there are not active users on the app
+**for assigned_user_id i used a default value, as there are no active users on the app